scala/docs.scala-lang/_overviews/getting-started/index.md

     println(paths.length)
 ```

-In the code above, the `os.pwd` returns current working directory, which then is passed to `os.list`, which returns a sequence
+In the code above, the `os.pwd` returns the current working directory, which is then passed to `os.list`, which returns a sequence
-of paths directly within the directory passed as argument. `val` is used to declare an immutable value, in this example storing the
+of paths directly within the directory passed as an argument. `val` is used to declare an immutable value, in this example storing the
 sequence of paths.

 Execute the program.
 The dependency will be automatically downloaded.
 The execution should result in a similar output: